Cynthia is a gardening enthusiast. She has a green thumb and always plants a variety of items for harvesting during gardening season.

 Now that you have the list of spices, what do you do with it?
 Adding these spices to your meals is easy.
 The sky's the limit, and you can use your imagination.
 I will give you a few suggestions to get you started:

 - Curry powder is not just for adding to chicken.
 Try adding it to quinoa and other grains as well.

 - Fenugreek seed, spearmint, poppy seed, and ginger can all be incorporated into yogurt or smoothies.

 - Cayenne and red pepper can be added to just about any dish if you can stand a little heat.
 I enjoy adding pepper flakes to slices of pizza and salads.

-- Basil, paprika, tarragon, cumin seed, and mustard seed work well with chicken, and on steamed vegetables.
+- Basil, paprika, tarragon, cumin seed, and mustard seed work well with chicken and steamed vegetables.

-- Infused oils, it is extremely easy to create your own infused oils with a wealth of the spices I mentioned.
-Adding additional protein and flavor in just your cooking oil.
+- It is extremely easy to create your own infused oils with a wealth of spices I mention here, adding additional protein and flavor to your cooking or salad oil.

-However you decide to use these spices, they are sure to add some wonderful flavor profiles to your meals.
-Plus add a little protein as well.
+However you decide to use these spices, they are sure to add some wonderful flavor profiles to your meals ... plus a little protein, as well.

 © 2016 Cynthia Hoover